-A march and rally in support of abortion rights for women draws several hundred thousand people to demonstrations in Washington, D.C.
+A march and rally in support of reproductive justice for women draws several hundred thousand people to demonstrations in Washington, D.C.
 One of the largest protest marches on the nation’s capital, the pro-choice rally came as the U.S. Supreme Court was about to consider the constitutionality of a Pennsylvania state law that limited access to abortions.
 Many abortion rights advocates feared that the high court, with its conservative majority, might endorse the Pennsylvania law or even overturn the 1973 Roe v.
 Wade ruling that made abortion legal.

 In Roe v.
 Wade, the Supreme Court ruled that women, as part of their constitutional right to privacy, could terminate a pregnancy during the first two trimesters.
 Only during the last trimester, when the fetus can survive outside the womb, would states be permitted to regulate abortion in a healthy pregnancy.
-The historic and controversial ruling, essentially reversing a century of anti-abortion legislation in America, was the result of a call by many American women for control over their own reproductive processes.
+The historic ruling, essentially reversing a century of anti-abortion legislation in America, was the result of a call by many American women for control over their own reproductive processes.

 Although defended by the Supreme Court on several occasions, the legalization of abortion became a divisive and intensely emotional public issue.
 The debate intensified during the 1980s, and both anti- and pro-choice organizations strengthened their membership and political influence.
 By 1992, 12 years of Republican rule in the White House had weakened abortion rights, and the Supreme Court threatened to overturn the 1973 ruling.
 In April 1992, a massive pro-choice rally was held in Washington, and soon after, the high court refused to endorse Pennsylvania’s new restrictions and left the Roe v.
 Wade decision intact.